Ireland lose to Raza-inspired Zimbabwe at World Cup

 The right-hander treated the Irish bowling with disdain, hitting five sixes.
 He pulled away regularly, hitting 53 of his runs through mid-wicket and square leg.

-Ireland took regular wickets, but the fact they were unable to get Raza until the final ball allowed Zimbabwe to post their record World Cup score.
+Ireland took regular wickets, but the fact they were unable to get Raza, who averages 62.42 since July, until the final ball allowed Zimbabwe to post their record World Cup score.

 The chase could not have got off to a worse start with Paul Stirling bowled off the second ball, before Lorcan Tucker followed in the third.